johnalison/WorkingPhilosophy/BookNotes/PowersAndThrones.md

 - One of the great and lasting stories of the Middle Ages is one of increasing ignorance and hostility between the Islamic east and the Christian west.

+- During a reign that spanned forty years, Charlemagne united the lands we now know as France, Germany, northern Italy, Belgium, Luxembourg and the Netherlands into a European superstate under his own command.

+- The Franks and Vikings clashed as much as they cooperated while jockeying for resources and power.
+In the end their collisions created a third people the Normans, who would have a major role in medieval history.

+- The pope would turn to the Franks as his secular defenders and throw his legitimizing influence behind the new Carolingian monarchy -- if in return they would move South over the Alps and save the papacy from its ememies.
+It was a high-stakes deal on both sides.
+In retrospect it has come to represent a seminal moment in western history: the moment at which the bishops of Rome no longer looked east to Constantinople for support, but to the barbarian-descended peoples of the west.

+- Like Alexander, Charlemagne had built an empire that proved itself possible only as an extension of one mans political self.

+- It would take nearly a thousand years for one ruler to once again hold the whole Carolingian inheritance in his hands.
+He was Napoleon Banaporte.
+It has only been possible to unit Europe once or twice in every millennium, and even then, not for very long.

 -